DOME-Marketplace/dome-odrl-profile/policy/replication/README.md

 ## Big Picture

 Taken from [**Paolo Fabriani
-** (PFA), https://docs.google.com/document/d/1PdUaLQPMaaFvkU18QUcadMA8VROqpxQk1LzX5M0aLA0/](https://docs.google.com/document/d/1PdUaLQPMaaFvkU18QUcadMA8VROqpxQk1LzX5M0aLA0/) and slightly modified, to express more precise wording and spread given requirements and detailed specs.
+** (PFA), https://docs.google.com/document/d/1PdUaLQPMaaFvkU18QUcadMA8VROqpxQk1LzX5M0aLA0/](https://docs.google.com/document/d/1PdUaLQPMaaFvkU18QUcadMA8VROqpxQk1LzX5M0aLA0/) and slightly modified, to express more precise wording and spread given requirements and detailed specifications.
 All main statements of PFAs proposal are still the same!

 > > Version by JLA (nicos), wordings only, **nothing** on main topics!
 >> - options are spreaded only